AbdullahAlShaad/notes/kubernetes/kubernetes.md

 **Pod Topology Spread Constraint**
 : Using `topologyKey` we can put pods on different zones and nodes.

+**Pod Termination**
+: API Server updates the pod status and the pod in the api server is considered dead beyond grace period(30s).
+Kubelet notices the pod updates and start graceful shutdown.
+Control Plane removes the shutting-down Pod from Endpoints.
+The pod can no longer provide service.
+Other objects no longer consider the pod valid.
+When the graceful shutdown period is over, kubelet triggers forcible shutdown.

 **Pod Disruption Budget**
 : Pod disruption budget tries to ensure a minimum number of pod running always.
 It prevents voluntary disruption such a directly deleting a pos or updating a deployment pod template causing restart.
 However, it can not prevent involuntary disruption such as hardware failure or kernel panic.
 Though it counts both disruption.

+### Node

+Node in a kubernetes cluster is a physical or virtual machine which holds the pods.
+There are two ways to add nodes in API server
+1. The kubelet on a node self-registers to the control plane
+2. Human user manually add a Node object

+***Heartbeats*** sent by k8s nodes to determine health of each node.
+There are two form of heartbeats.
+1. updates to the `.status` of Node
+2. updates Lease objects within the kube-node-lease namespace.
+Each node has an associated Lease Object

+**Graceful Node Shutdown**
+: kubelet ensures tha pod follows the normal pod termination process.
+During graceful shutdown kubelet terminates pod in two phases , termination of regular pods and critical pods.
+There is specific time duration to shut down critical pods.

+**Controller**
+: A controller tracks at least one k8s resource type, and it is responsible for making the current state of the object come closer to desired state.
+Controller might carry the action out itself or will send messages to the API server

+**Cloud Controller Manager**
+: The could-controller-manager is a k8s `control plane` component that embeds cloud specific control logic.
+It lets us link our cluster into cloud provides api.

+**Garbage Collection**
+: Kubernetes checks for and deletes objects that no longer have owner references, like the pods left behind when ReplicaSet is deletes.
+We can control how and when garbage collection deletes resources that have owner references using Kubernetes finalizers.

+1. ***Foreground cascading deletion***: k8s API Server first removes the dependents, then the owner.
+2. ***Background cascading deletion***: k8s API Server first removes the owner, then removes the orphan objects.

+_The kubelet only garbage collects the containers it manages._